minyjack88/GameRodeo/Edge of Space/Assets/Realistic Effects Pack/Readme.txt

-To work correctly, some of the effects, it is recommended to enable "HDR" from the active camera.
+To work correctly, some of the effects, it is recommended to enable "HDR" from the active camera and set rendering path as "Deffered Lighting".
-Distortions do not work on the free version of Unity.
-On mobile, the distortion is very slow.
-For the free version of Unity and mobile use effects without distortion.
+Distortions do not work on the free version of Unity!
+Use effect without distortions.
+On mobile, the distortion working with target texture (script "DistortionMobile" should be activated).
+For mobile, use mobile effects.
+It's more optimized.

 All effects consist of particle systems, models, scripts.
 For easy management, each effect is the main script "Effect Settings".
 He has common settings, such as "target", "collider radius", "move speed" and others.
 For a specific effect, some of the settings do not make sense (eg portal has no speed settings).